-Choosing the right duct configuration for your home in Surf City, North Carolina, has many benefits.
+Choosing the right duct configuration for your home in Surf City, NC, has many benefits.
 It can increase comfort and enhance energy efficiency.
 Before changing the ductwork in your home or designing a configuration for a new living space, it’s important to know the ins and outs of duct design.
 Here’s everything you need to know about duct configuration:

 Designing Your New Duct Configuration